 Since no two granites are exactly alike, one may be very absorbent while another may be very resistant.
 The idea that all granite and natural stone must be sealed is a myth.
 According to its individual properties, some granite may need a sealer while others won’t.

 Marble is the stone of kings and gods.
 More ancient monuments were constructed of it than any other stone.
 Marble festoons the hallways of cathedrals and palaces.
-It drapes the floors of the richest millionaires, yet graces the baths of the most modest homeowners.
+It drapes the counters and floors of the richest millionaires, yet graces the baths of the most modest homeowners.